-This chapter displays the spectrum of supportive services CalWORKs families receive in addition to their cash aid, including food benefits via the CalFresh program and Medi-Cal coverage, and how these benefits are altered as families' earnings increase.
+CalWORKs families are eligible to receive a variety of of supportive services in addition to cash aid, food benefits via the CalFresh program and Medi-Cal coverage.
+This chapter displays information about these benefits and how these benefits change as families' earnings increase.
 Additionally, this chapter presents information about the number and type of supportive services provided to participants in the welfare-to-work program.

 - Ancillary Expenses Participants may be eligible to receive ancillary expenses.
 This can include the cost of books, tools, clothing, fees, or other necessary costs specifically required for the job or training as assigned in the Welfare-to-Work plan. - Behavioral Health Services Services provided to CalWORKs clients in need include treatment for mental health, substance abuse, and domestic violence. - Child Care Access to quality child care is essential to the success of CalWORKs.
 Individuals enrolled in the Welfare-to-Work program are eligible to receive child care services.
 The CalWORKs Child Care Program is administered in three stages: Stage One is administered by the county welfare departments; Stages Two and Three are administered by Alternative Payment Program agencies under contract with the California Department of Education (CDE). - Transportation Services Transportation services for Welfare-to-Work participants are often provided through payment by the county for public transportation or mileage reimbursement.
-Some counties provide alternative transportation services such as transportation vouchers, vehicle repair programs, commuter programs, and the purchase of motor vehicles or bicycles.
+Some counties provide alternative transportation services such as transportation vouchers, vehicle repair programs, commuter programs, and the purchase of motor vehicles or bicycles. - Diaper Assistance AB 480 (Chapter 690, Statues of 2017) instituted Diaper Assistance for all children under 36 months in CalWORKs families.

 Table 7A.
-Monthly Average Number of Individuals Receiving Supportive Services: FY 2017-18 93 Table 7B.
-Age, Provider Setting, and Time in Care for Stage One Children: FY 2017-18 96 Table 7C: CalWORKs Stage One Child Care: Monthly Average Trends and Participation fro Figure 7A.
-Children in CalWORKs Stages One, Two, and Three Child Care Programs: 97 2008-2018 98 Table 7D.
-Behavioral Health Services Referrals and Participation: FY 2017-18 All (Other) Families 10 00 Table 7E.
-Behavioral Health Services Referrals and Participation: FY 2017-18 Two-Parent Families 10 02
+Monthly Average Number of Individuals Receiving Supportive Services: FY 2018-19 93 Table 7B.
+Age, Provider Setting, and Time in Care for Stage One Children: FY 2018-19 96 Table 7C: CalWORKs Stage One Child Care: Monthly Average Trends and Participation from FY 2013-14 to FY 2018-19 97 Figure 7A.
+Children in CalWORKs Stages One, Two, and Three Child Care Programs: 2010-2019 g g 50 Table 7D.
+Behavioral Health Services Referrals and Participation: FY 2018-19 All (Other) Families 01 Table 7E.
+Behavioral Health Services Referrals and Participation: FY 2018-19 Two-Parent Families 1 03

 Table 7A.
-Monthly Average Number of Individuals Receiving Supportive Services: FY 2017-18
+Monthly Average Number of Individuals Receiving Supportive Services: FY 2018-19

-The following table shows the monthly average number of individuals receiving CalWORKs supportive services in each county for FY 2017-18.
+The following table shows the monthly average number of individuals receiving CalWORKs supportive services in each county for FY 2018-19.
 The "All Families" columns do not include two-parent families.